 In Japanese, sentences sound natural when speakers are subjects.
 In this case, unless you really want to emphasize the stranger, you should use the passive sentences.

 You will learn how to make compound sentences in other lessons.
 For now, please focus on the concept.
 In Japanese, subjects in main and subordinate clauses should be the same.

 - The conjugation of ru-verbs and 来る is the same as the potential form.

-- Action-takers can be expressed by に, から, and によって.
+- Doers can be expressed by に, から, and によって.

 - Intransitive verbs can be the passive form if it badly affects someone.

 As we mentioned, passive sentences are very important in Japanese.
 People encourage you to use it in writing unlike English because indirect expressions are often preferred in our culture.
 Please try to understand the usages without doubt here.
 Next, you will learn a related form: Japanese causative form.

 - Next Lesson: Japanese Causative Form with the particle に and を

 - Previous Lesson: Japanese Potential Form: （ら）れる and ことができる